-- 1. If, after sending a seizing signal, a proceed-to-send signal or a busy-flash signal is not received within 10 to 30 seconds, the outgoing circuit should be blocked and an alarm given.
-[1] - 2.
-The outgoing circuit should be blocked and an alarm given1) if a proceed-to-send signal or a busy-flash signal is not received within 15 to 30 seconds of the sending to a transit exchange of the digits necessary to determine the routing. - 3.
-If, after sending a clear-forward signal, a release-guard signal is not received within 5 to 10 seconds, the outgoing end of the circuit should be blocked and an alarm given.
-1)
+- 1) If, after sending a seizing signal, a proceed-to-send signal is not received within 10 to 30 s, the outgoing circuit should be blocked and an alarm given.1) - 2) The outgoing circuit should be blocked and an alarm given) if a proceed-to-send signal or a busy-flash signal is not received within 15 to 30 s of the sending to a transit exchange of the digits necessary to determine the routing. - 3) If, after sending a clear-forward signal, a release-guard signal is not received within 5 to 10 s, the outgoing end of the circuit should be blocked and an alarm given.1)

-At the incoming end of the circuit the clear-forward signal should be recognized at any time even if the circuit is in the idle state; the incoming line circuit must therefore be able to recognize a clear-forward signal and to return a release-guard signal even if the clear-forward signal has not been preceded by a seizing signal.
+At the incoming end of the circuit, the clear-forward signal should be recognized at any time even if the circuit is in the idle state; the incoming line circuit must therefore be able to recognize a clear-forward signal and to return a release-guard signal even of the clear-forward signal has not been preceded by a seizing signal.